 Chrome stores credit card data like card-holder name, card number as well as expiration date.
-Attacker now pray on Chrome by taking advantage of this saved information by creating https websites that operate from SSL connections with simple forms that the users fill in.
-The attacker then uses autofill to get stored sensitive data, even been able to bypass Chrome’s so called security obstacles.
+Attackers now pray on Chrome by taking advantage of this saved information by creating https websites that operate from SSL connections with simple forms that the users fill in.
+The attacker then uses autofill to get stored sensitive data, even been able to bypass Chrome’s so-called security obstacles.

 It surprises me that Google above all others don’t realize that storing data in a browser is not a good idea, specifically passwords that can be viewed in clear text.
 And even worst of all, they don’t inform the public of the security risks.

-Google go further to say its your responsibility to password protect your computer and not to allow others to use it.
-Damn, could you just imagine telling your child and his friends they cant play computer games, or telling your girlfriend, co-worker and family members they cant use your computer to check their email, etc.
+Google further say it’s your responsibility to password protect your computer and not to allow others to use it.
+Damn, could you just imagine telling your child and his friends they can’t play computer games or telling your girlfriend, co-worker and family members they can’t use your computer to check their email, etc?